ocaml/opam/doc/pages/Manual.md

   `depexts: [ [ [ <string> ... ] [ <string> ... ] ] ... ]`</a>:
   the package external dependencies.
-This field is a list that can be used for describing the dependencies of the package toward software or packages external to the OPAM ecosystem, for various systems.
+This field is a list that can be used for describing the dependencies of the package toward software or packages external to the <span class="opam">opam</span> ecosystem, for various systems.
 It contains pairs of lists of the form `[ predicates ext-packages ]`. `predicates` is used to select the element of the list based on the current system: it is a list of tags (strings) that can correspond to the OS, architecture or distribution.